 Administrative Vehicles

-Vehicles that are titled to or leased by the Department but are not used primarily for consumer transportation are considered DHS administrative vehicles.
-The inspection and record keeping requirements for DHS administrative vehicles differ from those for vehicles used for consumer transportation.
+Vehicles that are titled to or leased by the Department but are not used for individuals transportation are considered DHS administrative vehicles are managed by OFSS.

 Training